Daniel009891/appreciate-ipa/README.md

 ### Typography

-There are two fonts used in the website and they are imported from [Google Fonts](https://fonts.google.com/).
-For the main body of the texts, EI Messiri was chosen as it has a calming flow which suits the image of the website.
-For the inspirational quotes, Alex Brush was chosen, which is a beautiful handwriting style to suit the images.
+There is only one font used in the website and it is imported from [Google Fonts](https://fonts.google.com/).
+Lato was picked due to its contemporary feel, this compliments the topic beautifully as IPA is seen as a more modern contempoarary topic.

 ## Features